Skip to main content

 The output will be similar to the following snippet.

-7. Provide an upgrade frequency using a Cron format.
+7. Provide an upgrade frequency using a cron format.
 This is used to configure a Kubernetes CronJob to execute upgrades on a repeating schedule.
-You can find some common examples of Cron schedules in the following table.
+You can find some common examples of cron schedules in the following table.

 ExpressionDescription